Case study · UX leadership · Design systems · Cross-functional

 Moving the team without stopping the ship

-Migrating 20 designers and 30+ dev teams from Axure to Figma — while everyone was heads-down on a nationally critical application.
+Migrating 20 designers and 30+ dev teams from Axure to Figma.
+Everyone was heads-down on a nationally critical application at the time.
 Rather than mandate a switch, I made the transition opt-in and incremental.
 Adoption by proof, not policy.

 Building the design system from the codebase up